+ Buddha’Licious Restaurant in Corolla, North Carolina

 You pretty much can’t go wrong!

-And now, this Red-Miso Salmon is one more thing on the loooooooong list of things I love about the OBX, and Buddha’Licious is one more reason that I can’t wait to get back there!
+And now, this Red-Miso Salmon is one more thing on the loooooooong list of things I love about the OBX, and Buddha’Licious Salmon is one more reason that I cherish the memories of our summer days there!

 - 1/4 cup mirin